threefoldtech/mycelium/myceliumd-private/README.md

 to `mycelium-private`.
 Optionally, the `--release` flag can be used when building.
 This is recommended if you are not just developing.

+While this binary can currently be used to connect to the public network, it is not guaranteed that this will always be the case.
+If you intend to connect to the public network, consider using [`the mycelium binary`](../myceliumd/README.md) instead.

 For more information about the project, please refer to [the README file in the repository root](../README.md).